bertsaper/jwplayer-options-via--wordpress-shortcodes.php/README.md

 Similarly, changing the aspect ratio of the player requires the entry of a Div ID name and a width.
 This will change the aspect ratio to 4:3:

 [videoInfo id="path_to_video.mp4|path_to_image.jpg|DivName|100%|4:3"]

+These instructions and setup fields will display under Settings | JWPlayer Options Settings.